“Real” Crêpe Bretonne with Maple Salted Caramel and Apples

 2. Remove pan from the heat, add double cream and sea salt and stir together to fully coat the apples in sauce.

-3. Spoon caramelised apples and sauce over crepes and enjoy!
+3. Spoon the caramelised apples and sauce over the crêpes and enjoy!

 No one does crêpes quite like the French!
 This homemade pancake recipe sticks to tradition but benefits from the addition of a special ingredient: Canadian maple syrup.
 Incredibly simple and irresistibly sweet, these maple syrup pancakes serve as the perfect start to your day.